-Another possible explanation for the low mortality rates in Florida is migration.
-Suppose that people who move to Florida are, on average, healthier than their counterparts who did not move.
+healthier than their counterparts who did not move.
 Given the large share of Florida residents who have moved from other states, one would expect that Florida would be a very healthy region simply because of this selection effect.

 To test this hypothesis, we used the Medicare claims database for 1998 in Miami and Tampa, Florida, two regions with large populations of retirees.
 We first compared mortality rates of current residents of these areas as a function of where they were living three years previously.
-The sample was limited to nonblacks aged 68-84, with a cut off of 68 to ensure that we could match Medicare denominator information on zip code of residence from three years before when they were 65.
-Migrants from the North experience a lower mortality probability (odds ratio equal to 0.80, 95% confidence interval of 0.71 to 0.91), which is consistent with the hypothesis that migrants tend to be somewhat healthier than non-migrants.
+The sample was limited to nonblacks aged sixty-eight-eighty-four, with a cutoff age of sixty-eight to ensure that we could match Medicare denominator information on zip code of residence from three years before when they were sixtyfive.
+Migrants from the North experience a lower mortality probability (odds ratio equal to 0.80, 95 percent confidence interval of 0.71 to 0.91), which is consistent with the hypothesis that migrants tend to be somewhat healthier than nonmigrants.
 Migrants from other parts of the country, however, showed if anything slightly elevated mortality rates, although individually the effects were not significant.
-In any case, the overall influence of recent migrants (during the past 3 years) is minimal with regard to overall mortality rates because the proportion of recent movers - just 4.2 percent of the sample - is so small.
+In any case, the overall influence of recent migrants (during the past three years) is minimal with regard to overall mortality rates because the proportion of recent movers-just 4.2 percent of the sample-is so small.
 Weighting the odds ratios by the proportion of people who migrated implies that the influence of this recent migration on overall mortality rates in the region is to reduce it by only about 0.5 percent.